infor-design/enterprise/docs/TESTING.md

 ### Creating Baseline Screenshots

+1. Push the branch you're working on to GitHub (we'll need it later).
-1. Run `docker run --name travis-debug -dit travisci/ci-garnet:packer-1512502276-986baf0` to download the Travis CI docker image to mimic the environment.
+1. In your terminal, run `docker run --name travis-debug -dit travisci/ci-garnet:packer-1512502276-986baf0` to download the Travis CI docker image to mimic the environment.
 And wait....
 1. Open up the image and go in `docker exec -it travis-debug bash -l`
 1. Install NVM (first, check https://github.com/creationix/nvm for the latest nvm version)
 ```sh